 - Other day trips from Paros

-I’ve written this guide to show you some beautiful places on the island of Paros, I’ll take you to bizarre beaches and tranquil villages.
+I’ve written this guide to show you the gorgeous spots you can find on the island of Paros.
+I’ll take you to unique beaches and tranquil villages.
 You’ll also find tips about local food and where to stay.

 Paros has a mountain landscape that blends with the turquoise waters of the sea.
 Here, colorful bougainvillea gives life to the whitewashed houses and picturesque hidden alleys.